edurant/edurant.github.io/courses/cs4981/week4lab.md

 ## Dataset

-Read about the dataset here: https://www.cs.toronto.edu/~kriz/cifar.html
+Read about the dataset at [https://www.cs.toronto.edu/~kriz/cifar.html](https://www.cs.toronto.edu/~kriz/cifar.html)

 Also, I recommend you download the dataset from the Linux bash prompt instead of following the first 2 steps in the tutorial.
 I assume you're doing this from your home directory.